 Since 2021 the role of virtual school heads has included a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker.
-In offering advice and information to workforces that have relationships with children with social workers, virtual school heads identify and engage with all key professionals in Hertfordshire and beyond, helping them to understand the role they have in improving outcomes for CWASW e.g. DSL and deputies, social workers, headteachers, governors, special educational needs coordinators, mental health leads, other Local Authority partners, including Designated Social Care Officers for SEND.
-Tewin Cowper ensure that our Designated Teacher has the appropriate training, so they are able to take the leadership of this crucial area of our safeguarding arrangements which includes:
+In offering advice and information to workforces that have relationships with children with social workers, virtual school heads identify and engage with all key professionals in Hertfordshire and beyond, helping them to understand the role they have in improving outcomes for CWASW e.g. DSL and deputies, social workers, headteachers, governors, special educational needs co-ordinators, mental health leads, other Local Authority partners, including Designated Social Care Officers for SEND.

+Furneux Pelham School ensures that our Designated Teacher has the appropriate training, so they are able to take the leadership of this crucial area of our safeguarding arrangements which includes:

-- Working closely with virtual school heads to ensure that funding is best used to support the child's educational achievement and development needs that are identified in their personal education plans. - Collaborating with the virtual school heads to also promote the educational achievement of previously looked after children
+- Working closely with virtual school heads to ensure that funding is best used to support the child's educational achievement and development needs that are identified in their personal education plans. - Collaborating with the virtual school heads to also promote the educational achievement of previously looked after children.

-6. Roles and Responsibilities of All Staff/Leadership
+6. Roles and Responsibilities of All Staff and Leadership/Management

 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors at Tewin Cowper Primary and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
-Our Child Protection (CP) policy and procedures manual also apply to extended school and off-site activities.
+This policy applies to all staff, volunteers and governors at Furneux Pelham School and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
+Our Child Protection (CP) policy and procedures also apply to extended school and off-site activities.

-Tewin Cowper Primary plays a crucial role in preventative education.
+Furneux Pelham School plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/ misandry, homophobia, biphobia, transphobia and sexual violence/ harassment.
 This will be underpinned by our:

-- Behaviour Policy

-- Pastoral support system
+- Behaviour Policy - Pastoral support system

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationships

-- Boundaries and consent

-- Stereotyping, prejudice, and equality

-- Body confidence and self-esteem

-- How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

-- What constitutes sexual harassment and sexual violence and why they're always unacceptable.
+- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: - Healthy and respectful relationships - Boundaries and consent - Stereotyping, prejudice, and equality - Body confidence and self-esteem - How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support - What constitutes sexual harassment and sexual violence and why they're always unacceptable.

-Role and Responsibility of All Staff, Volunteers, Supply Staff and Contractors
+Role and Responsibility of all staff, volunteers, supply staff and contractors

-All staff at Tewin Cowper Primary who directly work with children are required to read at least Part One of Keeping Children Safe in Education (KCSiE).
+All staff at Furneux Pelham School are required to read at least Part One of Keeping Children Safe in Education (KCSiE).